endlesspint8/endlesspint8.github.io/_drafts/2016-08-01-six-pack-project-netherlands.md

 One of the reasons I prefer bourbon barrel to oak when aging a stout is the resulting flavor in the latter.
 For me oak seems to give the beer a somewhat leathery or musky aroma.
 I'm not sure if that description of the smell is quite accurate.
 Though I can often recognize the flavors present in beers it is sometimes difficult to put the accurate labels on them.
 It is something akin to flavor dejavu.
 An occupational hazard I suppose.
 I'll have to look into how other people describe this perceived phenomenon so that I can make my slight objection (after all) a bit more refined and pointed.

-Back to the department store, I was understandably a bit resistant to the idea of purchasing beer when I saw it stacked alongside other knickknacks such as socks and stationary.
+> Dutch commentary (cont.): Back to the department store, I was understandably a bit resistant to the idea of purchasing beer when I saw it stacked alongside other knickknacks such as socks and stationary.
 However two things swayed me towards making the purchase.
 First was the style: black IPA.
 Second: the price.
 I mean who doesn't like a good deal and if the product turns out to be halfway decent even better, right?

-Speaking of price it's one of the small beer adjustments I have had to make.
-Similar to back home, beers are cheaper at a store than at the bar but the price difference is not nearly as great as what I’m accustomed to and as a result I often feel I’m getting a better deal at a bar, even with the higher price because of the larger selection than what I tend to keep at home.
-Chalk it up to predictably irrational [link] human perception.
-All in all prices are cheaper here than back in New York, there are few places that would not be true, both at the bar and at the bottle shops.
-The difference is that the bars tend to charge quite a bit less than in the city but the bottle shops don't provide much of a discount at all (again to what I've become accustomed to).
-As a result, and since things are relative, I tend to appreciate the bar prices a bit more.

 Enough with all that, how about the beer?
 Smooth of course, very clean, solid mouth feel, and not at all watery.
 Has a serious 10.5 punch that is quite sneaky.
 You don't taste the strength but it is there lurking if you're not paying attention.
 The label, how long did you think I would go without mentioning that, refers to the hoppiness but I have to be honest I don't get too much of that yet it needs to be graded on a curve and for a double/Imperial Stout I can see that it does contain a nice hoppy-ness.

-So how did the purchase from HEMA go?
-Quite well, not only was I introduced to the black IPA from Het Uiltje but also a Thai spice triple from another brewery (need to look up which one).
+> Dutch commentary (cont., II): So how did the purchase from HEMA go?
+Quite well, not only was I introduced to the black IPA from Het Uiltje but also a Thai spice triple from <a href="http://oedipus.com/beers/" target="_blank">Oedipus</a>.
+Both delicious.
 Don’t hesitate to grab a beer with your next purchase of socks the next time you’re in a Dutch department store.

 ## ‘t IJ - IPA

 We are now at the end, the final beer, and it is bittersweet.
 Not only the selection, IPA, but also the way it's been received and rated by others.
 I wanted to say last but not least, unfortunately both last and least seems to be how many people have come to appreciate the IPA from <a href="http://www.brouwerijhetij.nl/?lang=en" target="_blank">'t IJ</a>.
 It's a shame for me personally since this is one of the first beers that made me realize that in a land  with so much traditional brewing there was definitely a craft beer scene, and a damn good one at that.
 As I have mentioned before,  perhaps I am too lenient and overly forgiving in my appreciation.
 I  would likely be the bizarro-Russian judge when it came to scoring performances.

+> Dutch commentary: Speaking of price it's one of the small beer adjustments I have had to make.
+Similar to back home, beers are cheaper at a store than at the bar but the price difference is not nearly as great as what I’m accustomed to and as a result I often feel I’m getting a better deal at a bar, even with the higher price because of the larger selection than what I tend to keep at home.
+Chalk it up to predictably irrational [link] human perception.
+All in all prices are cheaper here than back in New York, there are few places that would not be true, both at the bar and at the bottle shops.
+The difference is that the bars tend to charge quite a bit less than in the city but the bottle shops don't provide much of a discount at all (again to what I've become accustomed to).
+As a result, and since things are relative, I tend to appreciate the bar prices a bit more.

 <img src="/gallery/2016/sixpack/label_tij.PNG"> </br>
 <sub>Image source: http://www.brouwerijhetij.nl/?lang=en </sub>